cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 An IBC-connected Tendermint chain will take the following steps to completely upgrade its own chain and counterparty's IBC client.
 Note that the chain-level upgrade instruction (1) is not a part of the IBC protocol.
-It is provided for the sake of the big picture and as an example of how the upgrade process can be.
+It is provided for the sake of the big picture and as a reference to follow the upgrade process from the very beginning when a proposal is initiated to when the upgrade message is entirely handled.

 1. Upgrade chain through governance
    1. Create a 02-client